Current Control#

 Consider the gains

-where \(\hat L\) is the inductance estimate.
-Assuming accurate parameter estimates, the closed-loop transfer functions (3) and (4) reduce to
+where \(\alpha_\mathrm{s}\) is the closed-loop reference-tracking bandwidth, \(\alphai\) is the integral action bandwidth, and \(\hat L\) is the inductance estimate.
+Assuming accurate parameter estimates, the closed-loop transfer functions (4) and (5) reduce to

 class.